 Introduction to Types of Network devices

-In this post, we’re going to discuss the different types of network devices, but first, we’re going to know what a network device is?
-Network devices are called hardware devices that link computers, printers, faxes and other electronic devices to the network.
-Such devices easily, safely and correctly transfer data over one or other networks.
+In this post, we’re going to discuss the different types of network devices, but first, we’re going to know what a network device is.
+Network devices are called hardware devices that link computers, printers, faxes, and other electronic devices to the network.
+Such devices easily, safely, and correctly transfer data over one or other networks.
 Inter-network or intra-network devices may be available.
-Some devices such as the NIC card or the connector RJ45 are mounted on the device, while some are a network component such as a router, switch, etc. Let’s look more closely at some of these phones.
+Some devices, such as the NIC card or the connector RJ45, are mounted on the device, while others are network components such as a router, switch, etc. Let’s look more closely at some of these phones.
 The modem is a system that can send and receive data through phone or cable lines from a computer.

 The data stored on the device is digital, while a phone line or cable wire can transmit only analog data.
 Digital signal is converted to analog and vice versa, which is important in the modem.
-Two devices –modulator and modulator –are combined Modem.
-When the processor sends the data, the modulator transforms digital data into analog data.
-When the demodulator is received on the processor, analog data signals are translated into digital data.
+The modulator transforms digital data into analog.
+When the processor sends the data, the demodulator is translated into digital data.

 Different Types of Network Devices

 Let’s see different types of network devices and their working.

 While a wired or wireless link is technological in an AP, it usually means a wireless device.
 An AP operates on the second OSI layer, the data link layer, and can either act as a bridge that connects a standard wireless network to wireless devices or as a router that transmits data to another access point.
 Wireless connectivity points (WAPs) are a device used to generate a wireless LAN (WLAN) transmitter and receiver.
 Access points are usually separate networked machines with an integrated antenna, transmitter, and adapter.